fex01/minecraft-shell-scripts/README.md

 ```
 (Parameter for orientation south can be skippt since south is the default orientation)

 After the script finished writing Minecraft commands just copy the whole text and paste it into your Minecraft Server Console.
-I would recommend to be in the game watching the coordinates to make sure that the chunks are loaded - and it might be fun the see the structure being createt in just a few seconds :-)
+I would recommend to be in the game watching the coordinates to make sure that the chunks are loaded - and it might be fun the see the structure being created in just a few seconds :-)

 And if the structure is not to your liking just delete it with pasting the result of `./CreateXPFarm.sh -x 14 -y 60 -z -73 -d -b`